openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 MUST assume that the `method` is "urn:ietf:rfc:8936" (poll).
 If the Transmitter supports Poll-Based Delivery, the Transmitter MUST include a `delivery` property in the response with this `method` property and an `endpoint_url` property.
-If the Transmitter does not support the delivery method, it MAY respond with 4XX HTTP Status Code such as "400 Bad Rquest."
+If the Transmitter does not support the delivery method, it can respond with 4XX HTTP Status Code such as "400 Bad Rquest."

 Note that in the case of the poll method, the `endpoint_url` value is supplied by the Transmitter.